 Welcome to Day 4 of the Finding Funding Challenge!

 Today, we look at the essential grant writing output: the concept paper.
 This is a brief, persuasive document that you can provide a program officer when approaching a funder for support.
-The concept paper provides insight into the project you are pursuing, helps the program officer determine possible fit with the agency/organization, and is the program officer's first look at your proposal.
+The concept paper provides insight into the project you are pursuing, helps the program officer determine possible fit with their agency/organization, and is the program officer's first look at your proposal.

 Building off yesterday's self inventory, it's time to further flesh out your idea with a specific funder in mind!

 Your Challenge: Use this Template to Begin Writing your Concept Paper.
 Click on File, and Make a Copy (or Download), to create your own template from the link above.
 The more information you can provide a program officer or contact person, the better the advice you will receive in developing your application!